empresst/AI_Assessment/README.md

 # AI_Assessment
-## Made a siamese network to classify duplicacy in questions with 89% Accuracy
+## Made a Siamese network to classify duplicacy in questions with an Accuracy rate of 89%